ADMISSIONS TO GRAMMAR SCHOOLS AT 11+

 Check the website for details.

-- The test will be on Saturday 14 September 2019, when your daughter has just begun Year 6.
+- The test will be on (Due to the current situation with the Coronavirus we cannot yet confirm the date of the 11 plus selection test.) when your daughter has just begun Year 6.
 The test will take place at Woodford County High School.
 You will be sent information about the time that your daughter will need to attend and what she will need to bring with her.

-- You will receive the result of the test in early October.
-No offers of places will be made at this time.
-The result will inform you about your daughter’s score.
+- When you receive the result of the test, you will be informed about your daughter’s score (no places are offered at this time).
 You are advised that if your daughter’s score is 104 and over and you would like your daughter to come to Woodford then you should apply for a place.
 You will also be told the lowest score that enabled a student to gain a place in the last academic year.

 - Considering your daughter’s performance in the test, if you decide to apply for a place at Woodford, you must name the school on your Common Application Form along with any other schools you would like and return it to your Local Authority by the deadline.
 This is usually late October.
 (Check with the Council to whom you pay your council tax.)